( Alicante, Spain,

 Ricardo Llorca was recently commissioned by the National Orchestra of Spain to write a new orchestral piece:"Thermidor" (premiered on October 2014 at the National Auditorium in Madrid).

 The New York Opera Society and the Consulate General of Spain in New York City announced in 2016 the commission of a new opera: “Three Top Hats” by composer Ricardo Llorca (based on the play “Tres Sombreros de Copa”, by spanish author Miguel Mihura.
 This opera was premiered in Teatro Sergio Cardoso in Sao Paulo in November 26th and 28th 2017.
-Upcoming performances of "Tres Sombreros de Copa/Three Top Hats" have been announced at the Gran Teatro Opera del Amazonas (Manaos) on 2019, and Teatro de la Zarzuela in Madrid on November 14th 2019.
+"Three Top Hats" had its european premiere at Teatro de la Zarzuela in Madrid on November 12th 2019.

 The New York Opera Society